RebelCodeBase/testaid/README.rst

 but moleculebook might be handy in those situations where you know you shouldn't implement a hackaround. ;-)

-Here is an example on how to run an ansible playbook programmatically from within a test:
+Here is how you could run an ansible playbook programmatically from within a test or a fixture_.

 .. code-block:: python